 |Neighborhood||Perfect for||Best hotel recommendation|

-1. Midtown (Manhattan) – Where to stay in New York for the first time
+1. Midtown (Manhattan) – where to stay in NYC for the first time

 If you’re interested in sightseeing and exploring everything that Manhattan (and New York City as well) has to offer, then Midtown is THE place to be!